10 Signs the Hospital Wants to Discharge You Too Early—and How to Fight It

 Your home isn’t set up to meet your needs

 Before you leave, your medical team should know that your home can support any new limitations you might have.
 For instance, if you’ve recently gotten surgery and it’s difficult to walk up the stairs, you may need to relocate a bed to the ground floor temporarily.
 “Your home set up affects how soon you’re able to go home,” says Dr. McCann.
-Make sure you understand the ins and outs of home care.

 You can’t get your meds